-Georgia At the Bucharest Summit in 2008, Allied leaders decided that Georgia will become a member of NATO provided it meets all necessary requirements.
-This decision was reconfirmed at NATO Summits in 2009, 2010, 2012, and 2014.
+Georgia: At the Bucharest Summit in 2008, Allied leaders decided that Georgia will become a member of NATO provided it meets all necessary requirements.
+This decision was reconfirmed at NATO Summits in 2009, 2010, 2012, 2014, and 2016.
 Since late 2014, NATO and Georgia have been working together to implement the "Substantial NATO-Georgia Package".
 The measures in this Package aim to strengthen Georgia's defence and the ability of its armed forces to work with Allied militaries.
 This will help Georgia advance in its preparations towards membership.

-The former Yugoslav Republic of Macedonia1 joined NATO's Partnership for Peace in 1995, and joined the Membership Action Plan in 1999.
-The country must find a mutually acceptable solution with Greece to the issue over its name before it can be invited to join NATO.
+The former Yugoslav Republic of Macedonia1 was invited to join the Membership Action Plan in 1999.
+In 2008, NATO Allies decided that the country would be invited to begin accession talks after it finds a mutually acceptable solution to the issue over its name.